Bake Play Smile

 RECIPE NOTES & TIPS

-• For a healthier option, use cacao nibs in place of chocolate chips
+• For a healthier twist – use cacao nibs instead of chocolate chips.

-Storing - store the homemade muesli bars in an airtight container in the fridge for up to 1 week.
-By keeping them in the fridge, the bars will stay crunchy and delicious.
+• Storage – store in an airtight container in the fridge for up to 1 week.

 Nutrition